timsueberkrueb/switch-reloaded/README.md

 ```

 ### Credits
+Many thanks to Hendrik Süberkrüb for creating the application icon.

 Many thanks to [Andrew Penkrat](https://github.com/aldrog) for his help and contribution ensuring Switch generates systems with one and only one solution. :wink:

 Thanks to [Stuart Langridge](https://github.com/stuartlangridge) for testing, design input and QA.